 An appliance is especially attractive for folks who are traveling during the holiday season.
 If you currently have a CPAP, imagine being able to leave it at home while you travel.
 An oral appliance will fit into a carrying case that you could slide into a pocket if you wanted to.
 It’s much easier (and less noticeable) than a bulky CPAP machine.
 Plus, you’ll never have to worry about finding an outlet!

 It’s time that you address your snoring.
-Find out if you have a more serious problem on your hands, and if you do, call us at 859-554-1772 or visit our TMJ and Sleep Dentistry Center of Central Kentucky.
+Find out if you have a more serious problem on your hands, and if you do, call us at 859-554-1772 or visit Sleep Better Lexington.
 Let us help you get back to sleep!